Assessments for Career Exploration and Major Identification

 There's help, but it's not technically a test.
 Self-assessment can help you sort out your skills, interests, values and personality to see how these fit with careers.
 Identify your career options and then choose a major of interest.
 Follow the instructions below to take our career assessments to discover a major compatible with you.

-- Enter the Site ID and the Password you received from Career Services
+- Enter the activation code you received from Career Services and click "Register"

 - Create an account here.
 You will need your email address and the TJC access code: apache